GreenAI-Uppa/GreenAI-Uppa.github.io/README.md

 - Once you pushed your modification, the [online website](https://greenai-uppa.github.io/) should be updated

 ### Modify the news feed
-Open the `_config.yml` file, and then search for the news section
+Open the `_config.yml` file, and then search for the news section.
+As you will see, the format is simple:
 ```
 news:
    date: "description of your news"